egrosdou01/blog.grosdouli.dev/blog/2025-03-09-dual-stack-proxmox-pfsense-rke2-cilium/proxmox-pfsense-rke2-dual-stack-cluster-mesh-cilium.md

   useAPIServer: true # This is required for the Cluster Mesh setup
 ```

-The final step is to re-apply the Helm Chart with the changes.
+The final step is to re-apply the Helm chart with the changes.
 That will enable the `clustermesh-apiserver` to form TLS connections between the clusters.

 ```bash
 $ helm upgrade rke2-cilium rke2-charts/rke2-cilium --version 1.16.400 --namespace kube-system -f values_cluster01.yaml
 ```

 :::tip
 As this is a Lab setup, I am more than happy to connect the cluster via a `NodePort` service.
-However, for **production** environments, it is recommended to use a `LoadBalancer` service because if the configured node is gone, the mesh will be unformed.
+But, for **production** environments, it is recommended to use a `LoadBalancer` service because if the configured node is gone, the mesh will be unformed.
 :::

 ### cluster02 Cluster Mesh Configuration